mvit777/BikeDistributor/README.md

 The library also features some business-domain-specific plumbing and infrasctures that we will see later (maybe)

-### MV.Framework: ###
-This is a business-domain-agnostic library.
-  It mainly contains Generic Interfaces and BaseClasses (Ex.
-BaseRepository) with a high potential of being re-usable in BikeDistributor-like projects.

-  Same goes for other plumbing-facilities like DbQueryAsyncProvider, MongoContext, MongoSettings and the like.

  ### BikeDistributor.Test: ###
  Unit-Test project for the **BikeDistributor** project